Application Deadline: February 15, 2018

 - CV(s) of the applicant, listed partners, and students proposed for funding

 The cover sheet and additional application materials should be submitted as a single PDF, named “STEM-AFRICA SEED GRANT [YOUR LAST NAME].”
-The PDF document should be emailed to email@example.com no later than February 15, 2017.
+The PDF document should be emailed to firstname.lastname@example.org no later than February 15, 2018.
 Applications received after this date will not be considered for funding.
-Applications will be reviewed by AHI Steering Committee members.
+Applications will be reviewed by STEM-Africa Steering Committee members.

 Ranking of applications will be based upon the following criteria: